 Open to everyone–of particular interest to performers, musicians, dancers, singers, actors, and people in chronic pain.

 "A PERSON HELD TO A FIXED POSITION CANNOT GROW." -F.M.
 Alexander

 2499 S Delaware Ave, Milwaukee, WI 53207

 FREE / $15 suggested

-Clay teaches in Bayview, off of the Port of Milwaukee exit on I-794, 7 minutes drive from downtown Milwaukee, or three blocks from the 15 and 52 bus lines running along S Kinnickkinnick Avenue.
+I teach in Bayview, off of the Port of Milwaukee exit on I-794, a 7 minute drive from downtown Milwaukee, or three blocks from the #15 and #52 bus lines running along S Kinnickkinnick Avenue.

 Above: BRITISH MEDICAL JOURNAL STUDY - Back Pain and The Alexander Technique.
 Participants received a series of 24 Lessons from STAT Certified Teachers in England in 2008.

 Introductory video courtesy of STAT & the FM Alexander Trust, via Judith Kleinman, AT instructor at The Royal College of Music.